galikbence/genome_annotation/README.md

   We assume you already sequenced and assembled your genome.

-   In order to maximize the genome annotation efficiency you should collect such data that can support a gene model.
+   In order to maximize the genome annotation efficiency you should collect such data that can support gene models.
 For example __protein__ and __transcript__ sequences from closely related species.
 It is highly recommended to download these datasets from reliable source!!!
-The best if you have __RNA-seq__ data directly from the species of interest.
-You can assemble the transcripts using the [__Trinity__](https://github.com/trinityrnaseq/trinityrnaseq/wiki) transcriptome assembly tool (either applying the genome-guided method for better results) and annotate the transcripts running the [__Trinotate__](https://github.com/griffithlab/rnaseq_tutorial/wiki/Trinotate-Functional-Annotation) pipeline.
+The best if you have __RNA-seq__ data directly from your species of interest.
+You can assemble the transcripts using the [__Trinity__](https://github.com/trinityrnaseq/trinityrnaseq/wiki) transcriptome assembly tool (either applying the genome-guided method for better results) and annotate them running the [__Trinotate__](https://github.com/griffithlab/rnaseq_tutorial/wiki/Trinotate-Functional-Annotation) pipeline.

-   In the next steps we will use the collected/generated data to build gene models for more accurate gene prediction.
+   In the next steps we will show how to use the collected/generated data to build gene models for more accurate gene prediction.

    In this workflow, we mainly focus on how to integrate data generated with short read sequencing platforms.
 Also, you can include evidences, specially whole length transcripts, that were generated using long read sequencing technologies (PacBio, MinION).

   ## 2. Preparing gene models and other evidences

   In this section we will train AUGUSTUS for another species by the following [tutorial](https://vcru.wisc.edu/simonlab/bioinformatics/programs/augustus/docs/tutorial2015/training.html).
-Also we will prepare other evidences.
+Also, we will prepare other type of evidences too.

   __Retraining AUGUSTUS__